freeradical13/freeradical13.github.io/index.md

 About 2% of the human genome encodes for proteins.

 Most human enzymes act optimally at a temperature of ~37 °C / ~98.6 °F.

-#### Fungi

-[Fungi][] (singular fungus) are a kingdom of uni- or multi-cellular eukaryotic organisms which are similar to animals in that they are heterotrophs (no photosynthesis) but different in that they have cell walls made of chitin.
-Fungi includes yeasts, molds, and mushrooms.

-#### Algae

-[Algae][] are a polyphyletic group fo photosynthetic eukaryotes which lack roots, stems or leaves, so they're not considered plants.

 #### Protists